 An LLC can be an S Corporation Too

 Ok, we are going to get fancy here.

 For tax purposes, by default, an LLC with one member is treated as a sole proprietorship.
 By default, LLCs with more than one member are treated as partnerships.
 However, an LLC can elect to be treated as an association taxable as a corporation by filing Form 8832, Entity Classification Election.
 And, once it has elected to be taxed as a corporation, an LLC can file a Form 2553, Election by a Small Business Corporation, to elect tax treatment as an S corporation.And you must file it before the first two months and fifteen days of the beginning of the tax year in which the election is to take effect.The LLC remains a limited liability company from a legal standpoint but for tax purposes it's treated as an S-Corp.
 Be sure to contact the state's income tax agency where the election form will be filed.
 Ask them whether or not they recognize the S-Corp election and what the tax requirements are.

 A C corporation offers one major tax advantage over LLC and S corporation pass-through taxation: it may provide certain fringe benefits to employees that are excluded from the taxable income of the employee but are still deductible as expenses of the corporation.
+These are the details discovered by good Business Lawyers.
 The following are some of the fringe benefits recognized by the IRS:Accident and health benefits;Adoption assistance;Dependent care assistance;Group-term life insurance coverage; and Health savings account contributions